carijo/data-engineering/README.md

-# data-engineering
+# Globant - Data Engineer Challenge

-Data Engineer projects
+To solve this challenge I chose to develop the solution in GCP.